Everest Region Treks

 The season you choose will affect your climb up Everest.
 The clear, calm days of autumn (October to November) show off the traditional Himalayan view with clear skies and bright pathways.
 In spring (March to May), the temperature gets warmer, the rhododendrons blossom, and Base Camp is full of activity from the expeditions.
 For experienced adventurers, winter (December to February) offers stark, crowd-free seclusion beneath deep blue skies, although it can be very cold.
 People usually avoid the monsoon (June to September) due to the rain, treacherous routes, and lack of views.
 Most trekkers concur that autumn offers the best weather, making it the ideal time to visit.

-Cultural Highlights of Khumba Sherpas
+Cultural Highlights of Khumbu Sherpas

 Walking through here is like walking through the living core of Sherpa culture.
 There are prayer wheels, mani stone walls with Buddhist mantras etched onto them, and colorful prayer flags that send blessings on the wind all along the trail.
 Each community gives you a glimpse into a deeply spiritual way of life that the mountains have molded.